topaz-gitadmin/Manual/docs/AddOns-Integration/Import-from-Excel/Manual.md

 ## **Static Imports**

-Static imports use a specified format and are designed for importing substantial amounts of data.
+Static Data imports use a specified format and are designed for importing substantial amounts of Master, as well as some transactional data.

+At present it includes import into the tables listed below:

+- G/L Journal
+- Items
+- Resources
+- Vendors
+- Customers
+- Fixed Assets
+- FA Journals
+- Jobs/Tasks
+- Job Journal
+- Job Budgets
+- User Roles
+- Dimensions
+- Purchase Invoice/Credit

+NB: Shortcut dimensions have been included in the templates and can be imported within the static data imports.

 You can locate these Static Imports by searching for "Import from Excel"